 the targeted MCPTT ID or MCPTT Group ID, placed in a "uri" attribute of an <entry> element of an application/resource-lists+xml MIME body that is pointed to by a "cid" URL located in the Refer-To header field of the SIP REFER request; and

-- sensitive XML data included in MIME bodies which are placed in the hname "body" URI header field of the URI included in the "uri" attribute of the <entry> element of the application/resource-lists+xml MIME body.
+- sensitive XML data included in MIME bodies which are placed in the hname "body" parameter in the headers portion of the SIP URI included in the "uri" attribute of the <entry> element of the application/resource-lists+xml MIME body.

 Configuration for applying confidentiality protection is not selective to a specific XML element or attribute of the data described in subclause 4.8.
 If configuration for confidentiality protection is turned on, then all XML elements and attributes described in subclause 4.8 are confidentiality protected.
 If configuration for confidentiality protection is turned off, then no XML content in SIP requests and SIP responses are confidentiality protected.